apache/arrow/r/README.md

 library(dplyr, warn.conflicts = FALSE)
 ```

-Then create an Arrow `Table` or `RecordBatch` using one of the creation
+Then create an Arrow `Table` or `RecordBatch` using one of the object
-or file loading functions listed above.
-For example, create a `Table`
+creation or file loading functions listed above.
+For example, create a
-named `sw` with the Star Wars characters data frame that’s included in
+`Table` named `sw` with the Star Wars characters data frame that’s
-`dplyr`:
+included in `dplyr`:

 ``` r
 sw <- Table$create(starwars)